jamesrcounts/jamesrcounts.com/_drafts/tdd-the-automatweet.md

     ![Deploy Lambda](/media/2017/03/23/deploy-lambda.png)

     1. The AWS Toolkit will launch a wizard.
+Start by clicking the little "Account Profile" dude.

     ![Account Profile](/media/2017/03/23/account-profile.png)